Finding Your Way in Academia: An Interview with Dr. Valerie Horsley

 How do you mentor graduate students and postdocs?

 You have to find your own mentoring style.
 When I first started mentoring, I asked myself "Can I be like this or that mentor?" and compared myself to my previous advisors.
 I realized that I couldn't pull off certain things my previous mentors did and wondered whether that was "the only way."
 I also wondered how I could motivate my students, especially given all the issues involved in doing research (including failed experiments)?
-I've been very inspired by Uri Alon, who says that when you are going into an unknown (like research) and don't know the answers to questions, you feel afraid-”but that's where the magic happens.
-He calls it being "in the cloud," and this is where we should be supporting people instead of being critical of them (which also applies to research).
+I've been very inspired by Uri Alon, who said that when you are going into an unknown (like research) and don't know the answers to questions, you feel afraid—”but that's where the magic happens.
+He called it being "in the cloud," and this is where we should be supporting people instead of being critical of them (which also applies to research).
 This is different from what people usually experience in science.
 But it is also in line with my personality, which is very optimistic and positive.

 Every project has a process—first you have to be critical about what the question is based on, and then you start exploring.
 You have to pick the right experiments and do the best science, and this is the stage where people need more support than critique.
 This is where the philosophy of being more supportive "in the cloud" comes into play, where teaching them to think about why something isn't working, rather than criticizing them for it not working.
 When you are writing manuscripts, you again have to be critical of the data, the story, and the conclusions.